junguler/_image-manipulation/Triangle/README.md

 ![cl-s250](https://user-images.githubusercontent.com/59083599/135364821-f2fbe148-c10a-447f-9b35-3188016f4ed2.jpg)

 ## points threshold
-less is more polygonal and trianglated, more is longer and more uniform
+less is more polygonal and triangulated, more is longer and more uniform
 ```
 triangle -in pen.jpg -out pe-t1.jpg -pts 1000 -th 1
 ```